RickYuankangShong-Quantitative-Finance/RickYuankangShong-Quantitative-Finance.github.io/index.md

 1. For browsing all files, please click [**here**](https://github.com/RickYuankangHung/Quantitative-Finance)

 2. _CIR model estimation for spot-futures spread in China and the US market_.
 HTML file can be downloaded [here](https://github.com/RickYuankangHung/Quantitative-Finance/blob/master/531FinalProjectVersion2.1.html).
+Please download the HTML and browse.

 - In this project, we use a variation of CIR model which is a Markov process and the IF2 algorithm to find an appropriate model for spot-futures spread.
 The POMP simulations are beneficial for exploration of the proper form of the model and the FLUX is conducive to the estimation of parameters.